 In addition to soils information about the land application site, the applicant is required to provide ground water information (see Part 2.2.2.3.6) for each new land application sites.
 For existing land application sites the permittee is required to provide the same data, if it has not been submitted previously, within one year after coverage begins under the general permit (see Part 4.2.2).
 The required information includes the classification of the ground water under the site, the likely annual high ground water level, and a plan to protect ground water quality if the annual high ground water level is likely to be within 5 feet of the ground surface.
 The purpose of this information is to ensure that adequate measures are being taken to protect the ground water from contamination due to the land application of sewage sludge.
-If the annual high ground water level is likely to be within 5 feet of the ground surface, there is an increased potential for contamination of the ground water due to the application of sewage sludge.
+If the annual high ground water level is likely to be within 5 feet of the ground surface, there is an increased potential for contamination (most likely to be nitrates) of the ground water due to the application of sewage sludge.

 Applicants for coverage to landfill sewage sludge must complete Part 2.2.2.4.
-The applicant is required to supply data on toxicity characteristic leaching procedure (TCLP) tests for metals and paint filter tests and total solids tests conducted during the previous three years or else a sample shall be collected, analyzed, and the results reported.
+The applicant is required to supply data on toxicity characteristic leaching procedure (TCLP using method SW846 1311) tests, and paint filter tests and total solids tests conducted during the previous three years or else a sample shall be collected, analyzed, and the results reported.
 The purpose of this information is to demonstrate that the sewage sludge is of acceptable quality for being landfilled.
-The applicant is also required to provide a brief description of how the applicable vector attraction reduction limitations in Part 4.1.1.2 will be met and give the name and location of landfills currently receiving sewage sludge from the facility/operation.
+The applicant is also required to provide a brief description of how the applicable vector attraction reduction limitations in Part 4.1.1.2 will be met if the sewage sludge is to be used for daily, interim, and/or final cover and give the name and location of landfills currently receiving sewage sludge from the facility/operation.
 In addition, the results of any other tests required by the State and/or local agencies shall also be reported.